phetsims/phet-info/doc/typescript-quick-start.md

 ### Caveats and Notes

 1. Please make sure you are using the commit hooks, which are configured to run type checks on typescript repos.
-2. Ambient type definitions are provided in chipper/phet-types.d.ts and phet-types-module.d.ts
+2. Ambient type definitions are provided in perennial-alias/phet-types.d.ts and chipper/phet-types-module.d.ts
 3. Transitive dependencies are not always tracked correctly in the build system.
 This bug has been reported to TypeScript.
 Details in https://github.com/phetsims/chipper/issues/1067
 4. Some common code repos include code outside their directory.
 This problem is described